Skip to content

 Sequence: After NaOCl, before final NaOCl flush

 Opens dentinal tubules for better sealer penetration during obturation.
-Do not leave in canal for extended periods.
+Prolonged canal contact should generally be avoided, as extended exposure may affect dentinal structure (Calt & Serper 2002).

 Chlorhexidine (CHX)